maekitalo/wjson/README.md

 example.
 If you enter a non name with a ascii character (like my last name 'Mäkitalo') and press the store button, tntnet outputs looks ugly.

 The problem is, that `std::string` is not unicode safe.
-Its character is just 8 bit and this is not enough for unicode strings.
+Its characters are just 8 bit and this is not enough for unicode strings.

 There are 2 possible solutions, cxxtools provides.